 Nietzsche gloried in the horror of God’s “death.”
 Would he regard humanity’s death the same way?
 I can hardly think he would, even though today’s deadly naturalism is a tree nourished in the earth piled on God’s fictional grave.
-Nietzsche proclaimed God’s death as the liberation of humanity, but there finally comes a point when a horror such as this cannot hide under such a mask.
+Nietzsche proclaimed God’s death as the liberation of humanity, but there finally comes a point when no so great a horror can no longer hide under such a mask.

-For though naturalism is an abstraction, its weapons have real effects on the world, just as the fiction of God’s death had real effects.
-Naturalism’s abstract weapons inflict real damage.
-The more the naturalist insists that we are but meat computers, puppets of our chemistry and environment, laboring under an illusion of human glory, meaning, and uniqueness when we ought to reject our speciesism and bow to the knowledge of our bland sameness, the more the naturalist and the rest of us will believe such things, and the more we will act as if they were real.
+For though naturalism is an abstraction, its weapons have real effects that inflict real damage, just as the fiction of God’s death has had real effects.
+The more the naturalist insists that we are but meat computers, puppets of our chemistry and environment, laboring under an illusion of human glory, meaning, and uniqueness, when we ought to reject our speciesism and bow to the knowledge of our bland sameness—the more the naturalist and the rest of us believe such things, and the more we will act as if they were real.
 We will treat ourselves and each other according to the degraded view we assign ourselves and others.

 Has it not happened already in the wasteland of the TV sitcom?
 You say that is a trivial example.
 Is that not the point?
 We have trivialized our days and our evenings.
-We have trivialized our economic lives: our highest goal is not to serve but to survive, until one day we can walk out of it with the right gadgets and on the right golf course.
+We have trivialized our economic lives: our highest goal is not to serve but to survive until one day we can walk out of our work with the right gadgets, onto the right golf course.
 We have degraded romance and intimacy into the virtually anonymous “hook-up.”
 We have degraded marriage into a come-and-go-as-you-please convenience.
-We have trivialized all our human experience; because we have taught ourselves humanness itself is trivial.
+We have trivialized all our human experience: because we have taught ourselves humanness itself is trivial.

-Therefore to the naturalist I say this: you carry with you a deadly weapon.
-You have it strapped on your body, as it were, for there is no escape, no exception: this universal death would entail the suicide of its perpetrators’ humanness, along with that of the rest of the world.
+Therefore to the naturalist I say this: you have strapped your deadly weapons upon your own body, for there is no escape, no exception: this is your suicide, by which you also murder all humanity.
 Would you die for this?
-Or—speaking literally rather than figuratively now—would you deny your entire humanness for this?
+Would you deny your entire humanness for this?